Cannabis Edible Products Category: Cannabinoids

 - It is harder for a person to know an accurate dose or gauge how they will react compared to inhaling.
 People may easily consume too much THC without knowing until the effects are felt some time later.
 This can increase the risks.

-Although taking too much may not be fatal, it can cause paranoia, anxiety, vomiting, nausea, delusions or hallucinations which can be frightening, mentally difficult or lead to accidental injury.
+Although taking too much may not be fatal, taking too many edibles can cause paranoia, anxiety, vomiting, nausea, delusions or hallucinations which can be frightening, mentally difficult or lead to accidental injury.

 « Back to Types of Drugs page